Everyone is going through something

 And I’ve been there before.
 I’ve been in a low.
 I felt that I was a burden.
 I felt that I wasn’t worthy of anything.

-But it’s the time when things are good that I wish I asked for help.
+But it’s when things were good that I wish I had asked for help.

 I wish I would have reached out to someone to talk.